wallit/wordpress-wallit/README.md

 ### Release Methodology

 1. Merge all changes back into master.
+2. Pick the new release number
+3. Change the plugin header to the new release number
-2. Create a new tag locally and push to remote.
+4. Create a new tag with that new release number locally and push to remote.
-3. Create a `imoneza.zip` file using `git archive` of the project
+5. Create a `imoneza.zip` file using `git archive` of the project
-4. Go to GitHub and create a Release from the tag, attach the `imoneza.zip` file and put changelog items in the release notes.
+6. Go to GitHub and create a Release from the tag, attach the `imoneza.zip` file and put changelog items in the release notes.